What Is The Shona Project?

 • Make new friends.

-• Opportunities to get involved in different and exciting events/projects run by our team, such as Shine Festival and our annual Shona Summit.
+• Opportunities to get involved in different and exciting events/projects run by our team, such as Shine Festival, being on national radio and our annual Shona Summit.

 • Access to our growing network of mentors if they have questions related to career, subject choice, and other life questions.